RHIT-CSSE/csse304/Homework/Assignment_14/Readme.md

 - Whatever additional primitive procedures are needed to handle the test cases I give you.
 This requirement applies to subsequent interpreter assignments also.
 - syntax-expand allows you (but not necessarily the user of your interpreter) to introduce new syntactic constructs without changing eval-exp.
 Write syntax-expand and use it to add some syntactic extensions (at least add begin, let*, and, or, cond).
 You do not have to implement “named let” until assignment 16.

+Note that syntax-expand (as described below) is a REQUIREMENT of this milestone, and more importantly of later steps including Exam 2.
+Do not come up with some alterative design that does syntax expansion as a side effect of parsing, especially do not call syntax expand from eval-exp.
+Syntax expand should be a function that takes abstract syntax trees from parse-exp, transforms them into other abstract syntax trees that only include "core" forms, and then that result is passed to eval exp.

 I suggest that you thoroughly test each added language feature before adding the next one.
 Augmenting unparse-exp whenever you augment parse-exp is a good idea, to help you with debugging.
 But be aware that after you have syntax-expanded an expression, unparse-exp will no longer give you back the original, unexpanded expression.
 However, unparse-exp  can still be very useful for debugging.

 **A more detailed description of what you are to do:**